inside.ewu.edu

 POLI 323U.S.
 FOREIGN POLICY5

-Required Area Studies in Security and Economic Policies, Practices, and Norms (Depending on your regional interest, take three courses from this category)15
+Required Area Studies in Security and Economic Policies, Practices, and Norms.
+Choose three courses from this category according to regional interest.15

 EUROPEAN POLITICS